clarapastore/roamrender-weekday/README.md

 When you use this component **inside** of a Daily Note page, it'll tell you the corresponding day of the week.

+The code can be found inside the core.cljs file.

 ## Demo of Usage

 ![](https://github.com/clarapastore/roamrender-whatdayistoday/blob/main/demo.gif)